 As an awkward but wide-eyed 10-year old, I used to glue my eyes to Paula Abdul VHS's so I could then teach the moves to my friends as the only way to enter the fan club held weekly in my garage.
-(I think we had two members- total) I'm a rare breed - an actual Los Angeles native.
+(I think we had two members- total) I'm an actual Los Angeles native.
 (We exist?)
 Well, I grew up in Diamond Bar- but close enough.
 (Yes, near Raging Waters) I started dancing when I was four.
 My Mom put me in dance class with the rec center, but at my first recital I was picking up everyone's fallen sequins instead of staying with the group...

 Janet is trained in...

 Ballet, Jazz, Tap, Hip Hop, Modern, Contemporary, Character, Musical Theatre, Breaking and Street Styles.
 Today her choreographic style can be described as “Assertive Jazz Funk that’s soft around the edges”.
 She believe that it’s essential for work and class to be fun as much as it is educational- and strives to create a connected experience versus a collection of steps.